UnicornTranscoder/UnicornTranscoder/README.md

 4. Run EasyAudioEncoder
   * It could be a daemon an example systemd configuration is available in the repository
   * **Note:** Easy Audio Encoder will work in the directory it was run
-5. Configure the transcoder (`config.js`)
+5. Configure the transcoder in `config.json`.
+See `config.example.json` for variables that can be changed.
-  * It can be configured by modifying the file or setting environement variables

 | Variable               | Description                                                  |
 | ---------------------- | ------------------------------------------------------------ |